 A Comparison of Gunpla Grades

-Gunpla kits come in different grades, and the five most common ones currently are:
+Gunpla kits come in different grades, and the five most common ones, from smallest to largest, are:

 The main differences between these grades is their scale and the level of detail each offers.